sz389/Capstone-Group5/Sex/README.md

 Sex classification, for the purpose of this study, will consist of classification between male and female voices.
-The dataset that is being used for this project also comes from a Crowd-sourced Emotional Multimodal Actors Dataset (CREMA-D).
+The dataset that is being used for this project also comes from a Crowd-sourced Emotional Multimodal Actors Dataset (CREMA-D) from this repository https://github.com/CheyneyComputerScience/CREMA-D

 The model code also comes from the following repository https://github.com/m3hrdadfi/soxan.
 The Wav2Vec2 model is used with a classification head.